 Dr. Mauro earned his B.S. in Glass Engineering Science (2001), B.A. in Computer Science (2001), and Ph.D. in Glass Science (2006), all from Alfred University.
-He joined Corning Incorporated in 1999, where he served in various capacities, including Senior Research Manager of the Glass Research department.
+He joined Corning Inc. in 1999, where he served in various capacities, including senior research manager of the Glass Research department.
 Dr. Mauro is the inventor or co-inventor of several new glass compositions for Corning, including Corning Gorilla® Glass products.
 He is a pioneer in the use of physics-based modeling for the design of new glassy materials and is the inventor of new models for supercooled liquid and glass viscosity, glass structure and topology, relaxation behavior, and thermal and mechanical properties.
-In 2017, Dr. Mauro joined the Pennsylvania State University as Professor of Materials Science and Engineering.
+In 2017, Dr. Mauro joined The Pennsylvania State University as professor of Materials Science and Engineering.

 Dr. Mauro is currently a world-recognized expert in fundamental and applied glass science, statistical mechanics, computational and condensed matter physics, thermodynamics, and the topology of disordered networks.
-He is the author of over 180 peer-reviewed publications and has given over 200 presentations at international conferences and seminars.
-His publications have been cited over 4600 times, with an h-index of 36.
-Dr. Mauro has 27 granted U.S. patents and an additional 39 patents pending.
+He is the author of over 320 peer-reviewed publications and has given over 300 presentations at international conferences and seminars.
+His publications have been cited over 16,000 times, with an h-index of 56.
+Dr. Mauro has 69 granted U.S. patents and has many more additional patents pending.
+He is the co-author of Fundamentals of Inorganic Glasses, 3rd ed.
+(Elsevier, 2019), the definitive textbook in glass science and engineering.
+Dr. Mauro is the author of Materials Kinetics: Transport and Rate Phenomena (Elsevier, 2021), the most comprehensive textbook in the field of materials kinetics.

-Building on 18 years of industrial research experience, Dr. Mauro uses a combination of theoretical and experimental approaches to address fundamental problems in glass science and engineering.
+Building on more than eighteen years of industrial research experience, Dr. Mauro uses a combination of theoretical and experimental approaches to address fundamental problems in glass science and engineering.

 One key area of focus is the glass transition, which is known as one of the most challenging problems in condensed matter physics.
 It is also a problem of great technological importance, since the properties of a glass depend on its thermal history, and glasses spontaneously relax with heat treatment.
 This problem is especially critical for the high-tech glass industry, since glass transition/relaxation behavior is one of the most important properties for flat panel display substrates, optical fiber, and chemically strengthened glass.
 Hence, problems related to glass relaxation offer the opportunity to obtain solutions that both advance fundamental physical understanding and are directly applicable to practical problems of industrial concern.
 Dr. Mauro’s group uses a combination of modeling and experimental techniques to address key problems related to the thermodynamics and kinetics of glass transition and relaxation phenomena in inorganic glasses.